RuoxueWang-lab/Caltech101-Classification-using-cnn/README.md

 # Image Classification for Caltech101 Dataset using CNN (In Progress)
-So far the CNN model has reached a 50% accuracy for this classification task.
-Trying to fine-tune the hyperparameters or redesigning the layers to reach higher accuracy.

-# Current Status
+## Current Status
-- The CNN model has achieved 50% accuracy so far.
-We're facing overfitting problem now.
+- We're facing overfitting.
+Since the Caltech101 dataset is small, training a CNN on it from scratch is easy to cause overfitting.
 -  Work is ongoing to improve performance by:
-   1. Fine-tuning hyperparameters
+   1. Data Augmentation.
-   2. Redesigning network layers to enhance accuracy.

 # TO-DOs
-1. Implement learning rate schedules and regularization methods.
-2. Experiment with different architectures (e.g., ResNet, VGG, etc.).
+1. Experiment with different architectures (e.g., ResNet, VGG, etc.).
-3. Evaluate and compare the performance of pre-trained models.
+2. Evaluate and compare the performance of pre-trained models.

 # Dataset
 Caltech101 Dataset: A widely used dataset containing images categorized into 101 object classes and one background class.

 # Results:
-- Current Accuracy: 50%
+- Overfitting
 - Visualizations and training logs will be added in future updates.

 # Reference